A very different Brett Kavanaugh survived his first oral arguments

 The current court hates the ACCA, as Justice Samuel Alito acknowledged during the arguments.
 (He called the court’s jurisprudence in this area a “royal mess.”)
 That’s because the court has been forced to hear a slew of these cases to determine exactly what constitutes a violent felony that would trigger the mandatory minimum sentence.
 State laws defining burglary or robbery are all over the map, making blanket determinations of what constitutes a violent felony difficult.

 The second set of arguments involved a pair of cases from Arkansas and Tennessee, where state law defines burglary as a violent crime if it involves a person’s home.
 The court was asked to decide whether a car, RV, or other vehicle can be considered a home, and whether burglary of such a vehicle counts as a violent felony under the ACCA.
-Justice Clarence Thomas, who owns an RV that he frequently parks in Wal-Mart parking lots overnight en route to NASCAR races, did not weigh in, but Kavanaugh did, asking for clarifications on minor points and making statements showing he’d read the relevant precedents.
+Justice Clarence Thomas, who owns an RV that he frequently parks in Walmart parking lots overnight en route to NASCAR races, did not weigh in, but Kavanaugh did, asking for clarifications on minor points and making statements showing he’d read the relevant precedents.
 “I think if you’re convicted three separate times of breaking into an RV…you would be on some notice that you shouldn’t be possessing a firearm under federal law,” he said.

-It wasn’t a standout performance, compared to the witty jokes coming from his fellow justices—Justice Sonia Sotomayor went so far as to pinch Justice Neil Gorsuch to make a point about violent crime, prompting laughs from the courtroom audience.
+It wasn’t a standout performance, compared with the witty jokes coming from his fellow justices—Justice Sonia Sotomayor went so far as to pinch Justice Neil Gorsuch to make a point about violent crime, prompting laughs from the courtroom audience.
 But it wasn’t the sobbing, raging Kavanaugh last seen in public defending himself in the Senate from allegations of sexual assault, either.

 If there was awkwardness on the bench for Kavanaugh, given the allegations made against him, at least one of his fellow justices seemed to be working hard to overcome it.
 As the newest justice, Kavanaugh sits at the far end of the bench, next to liberal Justice Elena Kagan.
 Kagan